 I am currently writing a fiction that I hope to have published in the summer of 2012.
 I have spent most of my freelance career writing articles of various types, poetry, and short stories.
 This is my first novel, and I am excited about the story.

 Writing a Novel

-I remember reading an interview of a famous author (I don`t remember who) that at the time I didn`t quite understand as I was not yet experienced enough to get what the author was talking about.
+I remember reading an interview with a famous author (I don`t remember who) that at the time I didn`t quite understand.
+I was not yet experienced enough to get what the author was talking about.
 She was asked about developing characters in a story and how she went about the task.
-She talked about the way a character actually becomes a real person in her mind as she writes a story.
-She said the character would develop as she got to know the character more.
+Also, she talked about the way a character actually becomes a real person in her mind.
+The character would develop as she got to know the character more.
 This I thought was an odd statement–one I did not understand at all at the time.

-I have written many short stories and in that capacity I generally know a character before I write because I have an idea in my mind that I intend to put to paper.
-I have a general idea of what I want to convey in the story and how I will present the stories and the characters involved.
-In the pre-writing and re-writing stages I do develop the characters more and more as I write but the stories are not long enough to get into too much detail–not so with a novel.
+I have written many short stories, and in that capacity, I generally know a character before I write.
+I have a general idea of what I want to convey in the story, and how I will present the stories and the characters involved.
+In the pre-writing and re-writing stages, I do develop the characters more and more as I write; however, the stories are not long enough to get into too much detail–not so with a novel.

 As I began to write this current work, I was beginning to see exactly what the author meant in her interview.
 I was learning more about the characters in the story as I wrote the story.
 I have seen things I need to add or subtract based on the way the characters, and the story, develop along the way.
 They begin to sort of take on a life of their own.
 One of the interesting things she stated was how one character refused to go in a direction she wanted to take him in the story–cool.